Note: If you would like to read this post in English? Then please click here!

 But so that you can already get a little insight, I took a closer look at the upcoming version of openSUSE Leap for you and compared individual desktop interfaces with each other.

-Among other things, I noticed that this Linux distribution is already working very stably on my test system and that no major problems have occurred that I could not have worked on any longer.
+Among other things, I noticed that this Linux distribution is already very stable on my test system

 But please pay attention to the origin of such programs before you install them on your computer!